boblail/boblail.github.io/_posts/2015-05-09-about-face.markdown

   <img src="/assets/about-face.jpg" />
 </figure>

 > Engineering departments follow rigorous methods that ensure the _feasibility_ and quality of the technology.
 Similarly, marketing, sales, and other business units follow methods for ensuring the commercial _viability_ of new products.
-What’s left out is a repeatable, predictable, and analytical process for ensuring **_desirability_**. (p9, 4th ed.)
+What’s left out is a repeatable, predictable, and analytical process for ensuring **_desirability_**.
+> <span class="author">p9, 4th ed.</span>

 <!--more-->